 1927, Weldon worked as a broadcast engineer at several radio stations around

-KFKB in Milton, Kansas, where he gained Brinkley’s confidence as a competent
+KFKB in Milford, Kansas, where he gained Brinkley’s confidence as a competent

 brought Weldon down with him to Del Rio.